Official Cruelty-Free Makeup Brands in 2023

 Which one of these cruelty-free makeup brands is your favorite and why?

-Are there any other cruelty free or vegan makeup brands you’ve tried and want to add to this list?
+Is there any other cruelty-free or vegan makeup brands you’ve tried and want to add to this list?

 Comments below, please!